About Ann Roecker

 - While working for a faith-based publisher early in her career, Ann was assigned to edit Josh McDowell’s More Evidence That Demands A Verdict.
 Josh McDowell was the first apologist to answer Ann’s own questions about God when she was a college student.

 - Ann beta tested The Revelation of Emery Audubon with students at Colorado Christian University (CCU).
 These students and their keen insights helped shape the final version of Emery’s story.
-CCU is a national center of excellence for innovative evangelism and applied apologetics, and the home of the Lee Strobel Center.
+CCU is a national center of excellence for innovative evangelism and applied apologetics.
 CCU has been named one of the top colleges and universities in the nation for three years in a row.

 What is Apologetics Fiction?

-Little does Emery know that she’s stepped into apologetics fiction — fiction that entertains like any story but it also seeks to answer readers’ questions about God, Jesus Christ, and the Bible, and model how they apply to real life.
+Welcome to the world of apologetics fiction — fiction that entertains like any good story but it also seeks to answer readers’ questions about God, Jesus Christ, and the Bible; and model how these questions apply to real life.
 This sounds interesting, right?
 But does it matter?

 #1: Students are leaving the church.